relyq/relyq-cogs/README.md

 ### blogs

+- i should add a hook whenever the category gets deleted to fix internal sync, otherwise when cat id is fetched the object is none

 let users create their own channels - they will be given manage messages perms, and will have an interface to manage the channel settings

 docs here